Zonta Award in Memory of Marlene Simmonds at Ryerson University

 Women of any age, pursuing an accredited business or business-related program who demonstrate outstanding potential in the field, are eligible and encouraged to apply.

-Please submit PDF applications to: [email protected] by the June 1, 2019.
+Please submit PDF applications to: [email protected] by

 The 2018 Zonta Toronto Jane M. Klausman Women in Business Scholarship winner is Valerie Aguiar.